 Understanding How Kids Get Tobacco Products

-Manufacturers and retailers, however, cannot address this issue alone.
+Manufacturers and retailers cannot address this issue alone.

 With federal regulation in place, the FDA has the opportunity to do more to address social source access and we encourage them to do so.
-For example, the FDA could create a public education campaign dissuading adults from buying tobacco products for those underage.
-Doing so would complement the FDA’s current efforts to encourage kids to not use tobacco products.
+In 2016, we engaged with the Office of Health Communications and Education at the Center for Tobacco Products on underage social access to tobacco products.
+We shared suggestions to address the issues, including an FDA led public education campaign dissuading adults from buying tobacco products for those underage.
+Doing so would complement the FDA’s current efforts to encourage kids to not use tobacco products. .